delandchen/flixster_starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+"Shoutout to Doug for slogging thrtough the bugs with me.
+And also Rebecca for checking in every now and then to see if we needed help."